DOWNLAND ART TRAIL

 Our creative team:

 Just like a prime piece of chalk grassland, our downland art trail creative community has evolved in a pleasingly organic way from individuals who have connected with the Changing Chalk project via walks, talks and practical volunteering.
-They are all passionate about inspiring others to connect with the beauty of the South Downs on our doorstep.
+They are all passionate about inspiring others to connect with the unique beauty of the South Downs on our doorstep.
 They have collaborated with Lewes and Eastbourne residents in the development of their installations, doing workshops with junior school children, 16-25 year olds and older care home residents.

 Ruthie Martin